lautalom/lautalom/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-My name is Lautaro (Lau for short), and I spend time here mostly, though not only, for college related work.
+My name is Lautaro (Lau for short), and I spend time here mostly, though not only, for college-related stuff.

 - 🌱 I’m currently pursuing a CS master degree at [FaMAF](https://www.famaf.unc.edu.ar).
 - 💫 Achieved: Computer Science bachelorate.
-Economics bachelorate

 Sometimes I would just fork or share something completely for fun/interest/love.